Benefits of cloud ERP

 Cloud-based ERP systems eventually emerged to resolve the inefficiencies and exorbitant costs of on-premise ERP solutions.
 Greater access to real-time data and the fast-growing pool of Web-based applications, coupled with increased scalability and data storage tipped the scales in favor of cloud-based solutions for businesses in most industries, including manufacturing companies.
 Add in the more recent developments in mobile technologies that enable manufacturers to access data from anywhere at any time via hand-held devices and it’s easy to see why cloud-based ERP has prevailed.

-• 48% are managing new product introductions more efficiently using cloud-based platforms and technologies.
+• 61% are accelerating and managing new product introductions more efficiently using cloud-enabled systems.

 With the foregoing as background, here are 7 key reasons (among many) manufacturers are turning to the cloud: